LiviaCalderan/liviacalderan/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
-  - Desenvolvedora full stack com conhecimento em Java (Spring Boot) e Ruby on Rails no backend, além de experiência com HTML, CSS, JavaScript e Tailwind CSS no frontend.
-Atualmente, estou aprofundando meus estudos em Ruby on Rails e desenvolvimento web.
-Busco oportunidades para aplicar e aprimorar minhas habilidades por meio de projetos desafiadores, sempre em busca de crescimento e aprendizado contínuo.
+  - Full stack developer with knowledge in Java (Spring Boot) and Ruby on Rails for backend development, as well as experience with HTML, CSS, JavaScript, and Tailwind CSS on the frontend.
+I’m currently deepening my studies in Ruby on Rails and web development.
+I’m looking for opportunities to apply and enhance my skills through challenging projects, always aiming for growth and continuous learning.
 </p>

 <p align="left">